They did not wait long, and that told Sable more clearly than any summons could have that the next move had been decided.

 "You want responsibility.
 You want someone to carry the pattern."

-She climbed the first step of the platform, and gasps rippled through the servants.
+She climbed the first step of the platform, and a wave of shocked breath moved through the servants.

 "Yes," she agreed.